TimSusa/json-cms/README.md

 ## Useful for people, who

-...create JSON APIs
+- create JSON APIs
-...create Forms
+- create Forms
-...create Schema Definitions
+- create Schema Definitions
-...handling of Schemas in a Registry
+- handling of Schemas in a Registry
-...handling of Data Models, derived from the Schema in a Registry
+- handling of Data Models, derived from the Schema in a Registry

 ## Features